Blow up analysis for Keller-Segel system: Blow-up limits: Proof of Theorem

 First, by \eqref{configuration good} and the definition of $\mathcal{W}$, $E(s)$ is a continuous function on $[T_\ast,+\infty)$.
 Moreover, for any $s\geq T_\ast$,

 Next, let us recall a fact about the critical energy levels of $\mathcal{W}$.
-Because critical points of $\mathcal{W}$ are identical to those of $e^{-\mathcal{W}}$, and $e^{-\mathcal{W}}$ is a real analytic function, by the Lojasiewicz inequality for real analytic functions (see Lojasiewicz \cite{Lojasiewicz}), its critical energy levels are discrete.
-Hence there are only finitely many critical energy levels of $\mathcal{W}$ in the interval $[-C(N),C(N)]$.
+Because critical points of $\mathcal{W}$ are identical to those of $e^{-\mathcal{W}}$, and $e^{-\mathcal{W}}$ is a real analytic function (by the explicit form of $\mathcal{W}$ in \eqref{renormalized energy}), by the Lojasiewicz inequality for real analytic functions (see Lojasiewicz \cite{Lojasiewicz}), its critical energy levels are discrete.
+Hence there are only finitely many critical energy levels of $\mathcal{W}$ in the interval $[-C_\ast,C_\ast]$.
 Denote them by $E_1, \cdots, E_K$ for some $K\in\mathbb{N}$.
 Let